Long Island-Kokomohua Marine Reserve: Reserve history

 The reserve was formally established in March 1993.

 In March 2011, a study commissioned by the Department of Conservation found more large blue cod than at any point in the previous 17 years.

 In 2014, a study commissioned by the Department of Conservation identified found marine life had become larger, changed their structure, become more abundant, had become more widely distributed, and changes to their behaviour.

 In March 2016, a report by the National Institute of Water and Atmospheric Research identified a dramatic recovery of fish stocks following the end of commercial and recreational fishing.
-Predatory blue cod has increased by three times, blue moki had increased by 1.4 times, rock lobster had increased by 11.5 times, grazing black foot paua has increased 1.4 times.
+Predatory blue cod has increased by three times, blue moki had increased by 1.4 times, rock lobster had increased by 11.5 times, grazing black foot pāua has increased 1.4 times.
 There was also two thirds less grazing kina, especially small kina.
 It concluded this change reflected the resilience of the ecosystem, and the potential for restoration outside the reserve.

 In July 2020, the National Institute of Water and Atmospheric Research identified microplastics on the sea floor of the marine reserve.